 Whistleblowing

-The companies in the Banca Ifis Group have their own whistleblowing system for reporting any contraventions of the rules that are actually damaging, or could potentially damage, the public interest or the integrity of the companies themselves.
-The Head of Internal Audit is in charge of this system.
+The companies in the Banca Ifis Group have their own whistleblowing system for reporting any breaches.
+The Head of Internal Audit of Banca Ifis S.p.A. is in charge of this system.

 The channels